 - 1 tablespoon olive oil

-- 1 lemon peeled, seeded and sliced
+- 1 lemon zested, seeded, and sliced (zest first)

 - 6 garlic cloves thickly sliced